-They are relevant for both qualitative and quantitative studies and can be used for assessing a case study as well as for a representative survey of the population of a country.
-They offer a framework for observations as well as for interviewing or for the use of existing data and documents (see Chapter 7 for this in more detail).
+These guideline questions can be asked regardless of the specific methodology that has been chosen and can be applied to the various methodological alternatives.
+They are relevant for both qualitative and quantitative studies and can be used for assessing a case study, as well as for a representative survey of the population of a country.
+They offer a framework for observations as well as for interviewing or for the use of existing data and documents (see Chapter 9 for more detail on this).

-Key Points
+-Key Points-